DANCE FOR THE DIASPORA

-Want a FREE Full Day Pass ($175 Value)?
-Join Haus of Glitter's Patreon for as little as $5 or $20
+Want a FREE Full Day Pass?
+Join Haus of Glitter's Patreon for as little as $10 or $20

 The Haus of Glitter works through movement and choreography, to shift the energetic center of the universe towards Queer Feminist BIPOC Liberation.
 In the work we share and co-create with audiences, we strive to embody ancestral liberation, healing, and love in every step and every breath of our creative process and pedagogy.
 Our choreography aims to reach beyond the stage and into the streets; into our homes; into our institutions; into our hearts.